 Most of the best things to do on Anna Maria Island are free!
 The breathtaking public beaches, with calm turquoise waters and powdery soft sand, are a must-see.
 Visitors can also launch a boat, paddleboard, or kayak into Bimini Bay and see wildlife such as manatees, dolphins, and tropical birds.

 Plus, the Anna Maria City Pier is a perfect spot for fishing and has a great restaurant with fresh seafood right on the water.
-No matter how you spend your vacation, Anna Maria is a little island with a lot to offer!
+No matter how you spend your vacation, Anna Maria is a little island in the US with a lot to offer!